rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 where this is useful is operator overloading.

-Rust does not allow you to create your own operators or overload arbitrary operators, but the operations listed in `std::ops` can be overloaded by implementing the traits associated with the operator.
-For example, Listing 19-25 shows how to overload the `+` operator by implementing the `Add` trait on a `Point` struct so that we can add two `Point` instances together:
+Rust does not allow you to create your own operators or overload arbitrary operators, but the operations and corresponding traits listed in `std::ops` can be overloaded by implementing the traits associated with the operator.
+For example, Listing 19-25 shows how to overload the `+` operator by implementing the `Add` trait on a `Point` struct so that we can add two `Point` instances
+together:

 <span class="filename">Filename: src/main.rs</span>